“How much is my case worth?”

 9. Is there any permanent injury or loss of use of a particular part of the body?

 11. Did you have any particular susceptibility to injury?

 12. Was the responsible driver driving for his or her employer at the time of the collision?

 13. What are the limits of the responsible driver’s insurance policy?

 14. Do you have any insurance coverage that may pay for some of your injuries?

 Securing a fair settlement offer is not magic.
 You don’t get fair compensation because of whom you know.
 Fair compensation is not the product of intimidation, “smooth talking,” or “bulldogging.”
 It is the result of hard work, knowledge, experience, organization, and determination.
 It is both an art and a science.
 It is about using the right combination of sticks and carrots at the right times.
 The objective in every injury case is to demonstrate to the insurance company that

 1. You can pay us now, or

 2. You can pay us later.

-A respected injury lawyer can show the insurance adjuster, without arrogance or ego, that the company is going to have to pay this claim.
+A respected auto accident lawyer can show the insurance adjuster, without arrogance or ego, that the company is going to have to pay this claim.
 He or she must meticulously document the evidence to show that the way that the adjuster can best do her job and save money for her company is by paying now instead of paying lawyers to defend the case and then end up paying you later.